Matevito/portfolioTest/README.md

             imageURL
         }

 It changes the stored user object on db to the parsed user object.
-The id of the old object remains and no changes are made of the twitter account.
-So if you want to change them do it changing the env variables of the app.
-As the POST component it handles incorrect and missing data of the request.
+The ID of the old object remains, and no changes are made of the twitter account.
+So, if you want to change them, do it changing the env variables of the app.
+As the POST component, it handles incorrect and missing data of the request with the same middleware.

 **3.4** Delete user from db

         DELETE <root>/portfolio

 It deletes the user stored in db.
-Cannot be called if in db is stored a user object different to 1.
+Cannot be called if in db is stored a user object different to 1 (no users or more than one).

 ## 4. Time taken to solve the test and some insights
-Technically it took me two days to complete the task.
-But building the api took me 7 hours with its corresponding test.
-The next day I spent it trying to solve how to deploy the app, writting the documentation and building a basic front-end using the api.
+Technically, it took me two days to complete the task.
+Building the API took me 7 hours with its corresponding test with some breaks.
+The next day I spent it trying to solve how to deploy the app, writing the documentation and building a basic front-end using the API.

-The first day I spent it searching on how to use aws services cause I haven't done it before this test.
-The next day I decided to use serverless as a framework cause it gaved me the utility to use a serverless architecture on the app and I considered the test was easy to done to worry about working for the first time with a technology I haven't used before.
-But I was wrong: I spent an importan part of the day trying to solve a bugg I haven't looked before and haven't event started with the development of the test-suite.
-Because of this I decided on building an api using Express cause i had more experience using it and Mongodb as a database.
+The first day I spent it searching on how to use AWS services because I haven't done it before this test.
+The next day I decided to use serverless as a framework cause it gave me the utility to use a serverless architecture on the app and I considered the app was easy to done to worry about working for the first time with a technology I haven't used before.
+But I was wrong: I spent an important part of the day trying to solve a bug I haven't looked before and haven't even started with the development of the test-suite.
+Because of this, I decided on building an API using Express because I had more experience using it with MongoDB as a database.

-The third day I built the api, as I explained before, but was having problems deploying the api for a aws cli problem.
-The next day I finally got the api deployed and built the documentation you are currently reading.
+The third day I built the API, as I explained before, but was having problems deploying the API for an AWS CLI problem.
+The next day, I finally got the API deployed and built the documentation you are currently reading.

 ## 5. Contact
-If you want to contact me you can get links to my email, linkedIn on my [portfolio](www.mateodiazdev.com).
+If you want to contact me, you can get links to my email, LinkedIn on my [portfolio](www.mateodiazdev.com).